 Apple is also planning to open three brick and mortar stores, called Apple Store, in India, other than an online store.
 The first brick and mortar Apple Store is set to open in Mumbai.
 Apple has already had a manufacturing factory built in Bangalore through its Taiwanese partner Wistron, although the manufacturing here is only limited to a few models.
 It will allow Apple to get around the 20% duty that is mandated on imported devices in India.
 But is that the whole story?
 Let us look at it in a little more detail.

 A large part of the reason behind Apple’s push in India has been influenced by the ongoing trade war between the US and China.
 The Cupertino giant has always heavily depended on its Chinese consumer base to generate a significant portion of their revenue.
 In addition to that, a lot of Apple’s manufacturing is based in China itself.
 It is also the largest market for smartphones in the world.

-But the trade war means that Apple may come in the firing line at any point of time.
-That could result in increased tariffs, decreased production or even a ban on Apple products, something similar to the ban imposed on Huawei in the US.
+But the trade war means that Apple may come into the firing line at any point in time.
+That could result in increased tariffs, decreased production, or even a ban on Apple products, something similar to the ban imposed on Huawei in the US.